TMCDEVS/ActiveAndroid/README.md

 [![Build Status](https://travis-ci.org/pardom/ActiveAndroid.png?branch=master)](https://travis-ci.org/pardom/ActiveAndroid) [![Stories in Ready](https://badge.waffle.io/pardom/ActiveAndroid.png)](http://waffle.io/pardom/ActiveAndroid)

+# TMC version - Disabling cache hits
+We are using ActiveAndroid library in projects for migrated DDBB and we are experiencing some cache problems.
+Disabling cache for now.

 # ActiveAndroid

 ActiveAndroid is an active record style ORM ([object relational mapper](http://en.wikipedia.org/wiki/Object-relational_mapping)).
 What does that mean exactly?
 Well, ActiveAndroid allows you to save and retrieve SQLite database records without ever writing a single SQL statement.
 Each database record is wrapped neatly into a class with methods like _save()_ and _delete()_.